Sequential composition of answer set programs: Algebraic transformations

 Adding literals to bodies of negative programs via composition is not possible as composition with negative rules yields disjunctions in rule bodies as is demonstrated by the following simple computation:

-\subsubsection{Answer Set Programs}
+\subsubsection{Answer set programs}

-Unfortunately, systematically transforming the bodies of arbitrary programs requires more refined algebraic techniques in which the positive and negative parts of rules and programs can be manipulated separately, and we shall leave this problem as future work (cf. \prettyref{sec:Conclusion}).
+Unfortunately, systematically transforming the bodies of arbitrary programs requires more refined algebraic techniques in which the positive and negative parts of rules and programs can be manipulated separately, and we shall leave this problem as future work (cf. \prettyref{§:Conclusion}).

-\section{Algebraic Semantics}
+\section{Algebraic semantics}

 In this section, we reformulate the fixed point semantics of answer set programs in terms of composition without any explicit reference to operators.
-Our key observation is that the van Emden-Kowalski immediate consequence operator of a program can be algebraically represented via composition (\prettyref{thm:T_P}), which implies an algebraic characterization of the answer set semantics (\prettyref{thm:AS}).
+Our key observation is that the van Emden-Kowalski immediate consequence operator of a program can be algebraically represented via composition (\prettyref{t:T_P}), which implies an algebraic characterization of the answer set semantics (\prettyref{t:AS}).

-\subsection{The van Emden-Kowalski Operator}
+\subsection{The van Emden-Kowalski operator}

-\prettyref{thm:semantics} emphasizes the central role of the van Emden-Kowalski operator in answer set programming and the next result shows that it can be syntactically represented in terms of composition.
+\prettyref{t:semantics} emphasizes the central role of the van Emden-Kowalski operator in answer set programming and the next result shows that it can be syntactically represented in terms of composition.